danjac/blog/posts/htmx_messages.md

 The problem is that HTMX will only render content into the specified `hx-target`, in this case the button itself, and our view only re-renders the `_send_button.html` template.
 Somehow we need to inject the messages into our `POST` response, without re-rendering the entire page.

 However HTMX has an answer for this problem: `hx-swap-oob` ("OOB" means "Out of Band").
-This [handy attribute](https://htmx.org/attributes/hx-swap-oob/) allows us to "side-load" additional snippets of content into our response, in addition to whatever we want to inject into the DOM node specified by `hx-target`.
+This [handy attribute](https://htmx.org/attributes/hx-swap-oob/) allows us to "side-load" additional snippets of content into our response, allowing us to update any other part of the page in addition to whatever we want to inject into the DOM node specified by `hx-target`.

 Let's add this to our `_messages.html` template: